-In some cases, a blog might offer unique tips that go above and beyond the latest blog posts.
+In some cases, a blog might offer unique tips that go above and beyond the latest blog posts, so-called content upgrades.
 Or you can make ConvertKit part of your overall offering, such as using a Teachable integration with ConvertKit to make it possible to sell an online course.

-Step Three: Write to a very, very niche audience
+Step #3: Write to a very, very niche audience

 Chris Craft, author of Go Long: Getting Big Wins from Writing Long Form Content, is a ConvertKit user.
 His strategy?
 He says he writes his emails as if he was writing to a friend.